-For fiscal 2022, each Outside Director of the Company was entitled to receive a cash retainer of \$85,000 for his or her services as a director, and each Committee chairperson was entitled to receive additional amounts for the chairperson's duties at the rate of \$15,000 in the case of each of the chairpersons of the Technology and Data Management Committee, Nominating and Governance Committee and the HRCC and \$20,000 for the chairperson of the Audit Committee, and the Lead Independent Director receives \$25,000 for his services performed in that role.
+For fiscal 2023, each Outside Director of the Company was entitled to receive a cash retainer of \$85,000 for his or her services as a director, and each Committee chairperson was entitled to receive additional amounts for the chairperson's duties at the rate of \$15,000 in the case of each of the chairpersons of the Technology and Data Management Committee, Nominating and Governance Committee and the HRCC and \$20,000 for the chairperson of the Audit Committee, and the Lead Independent Director receives \$25,000 for his services performed in that role.

 In addition, the Scholastic Corporation 2017 Outside Directors Stock Incentive Plan (the "2017 Plan") provides for annual equity awards to the Outside Directors on the date of each annual meeting of stockholders.
-The Board, at its July 2021 meeting, determined that, for fiscal 2022, stock options and restricted stock units would be awarded to each Outside Director having a combined value of \$100,000, with 60% of such value to be awarded as restricted stock units and 40% of such value to be awarded as stock options.
-Pursuant to the 2017 Plan, the fair value of the stock options was determined based upon the Black-Scholes model of calculating the fair value of a stock option, including the use of an exercise price equal to the fair market value of a share of Common Stock on September 22, 2021, the date of the 2021 Annual Meeting of Stockholders, and the fair value of the restricted stock units was based upon the fair market value of a share of Common Stock on the same date.
+The Board, at its July 2022 meeting, determined that, for fiscal 2023, stock options and restricted stock units would be awarded to each Outside Director having a combined value of \$100,000, with 60% of such value to be awarded as restricted stock units and 40% of such value to be awarded as stock options.
+Pursuant to the 2017 Plan, the fair value of the stock options was determined based upon the Black-Scholes model of calculating the fair value of a stock option, including the use of an exercise price equal to the fair market value of a share of Common Stock on September 21, 2022, the date of the 2022 Annual Meeting of Stockholders, and the fair value of the restricted stock units was based upon the fair market value of a share of Common Stock on the same date.
 Pursuant to the terms of the 2017 Plan, the stock options and restricted stock units vest on the earlier of the first anniversary of the date of grant or the next annual meeting of stockholders following the date of grant.
-Accordingly, with regard to the grant of stock options and restricted stock units made on September 22, 2021, the entire grant vests on September 21, 2022.
-The stock options granted on September 22, 2021 will expire on September 22, 2031.
-The Board, at its July 20, 2022 meeting, determined that, for fiscal 2023, the value of the grant of stock options and restricted stock units awarded to each Outside Director pursuant to the 2017 Plan will remain at a combined value of \$100,000, with 60% of such value to be awarded as restricted stock units and 40% of such value to be awarded as stock options.
+Accordingly, with regard to the grant of stock options and restricted stock units made on September 21, 2022, the entire grant vests on September 20, 2023.
+The stock options granted on September 21, 2022 will expire on September 21, 2032.
+The Board, at its July 19, 2023 meeting, determined that, for fiscal 2024, the value of the equity grant would be increased to a value of \$125,000 and would be awarded entirely as restricted stock units.